-- The amounts in this column reflect the aggregate grant date fair value of stock awards granted during 2017, 2016 and 2015, respectively, computed in accordance with ASC 718.
-The weighted average grant date fair values of stock awards granted during these years are included in footnote 4 "Share-Based Compensation" to our consolidated financial statements for the year ended December 31, 2017 included in our Annual Report.
+- (1) The amounts in this column reflect the aggregate grant date fair value of stock awards granted during 2019, 2018 and 2017, respectively, computed in accordance with ASC 718.
+The weighted average grant date fair values of stock awards granted during these years are included in Note 5 to our consolidated financial statements for the year ended December 31, 2019 included in our Annual Report on Form 10-K for the year ended December 31, 2019.
 The grant date fair value of each time-based restricted stock unit award is measured based on the closing price of our common stock on the date of grant.
-The value of the performance-vesting restricted stock unit awards granted in 2017 to each of Dr. Mates, Mr. Hineline, Mr. Halstead and Dr. Davis based upon the then-probable outcome of the performance conditions, as computed in accordance with ASC 718, was \$1,605,152, \$716,964, \$716,964 and \$856,088 for each award, respectively.
-Assuming that the maximum level of performance will be achieved, and assuming the \$14.16 closing price of our shares on the date of grant, the value of such performance-vesting restricted stock unit awards is \$2,407,742; \$1,075,446; \$1,075,446 and \$1,284,133, respectively.
-These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the named executive officers. - (2) The options granted in 2017 to Dr. Mates, Mr. Hineline, Mr. Halstead and Dr. Davis were for such named executive officers' performance in 2016.
+The value of the performance-vesting restricted stock unit awards granted in 2017 to each of Dr. Mates, Mr. Hineline and Mr. Halstead is based upon the then-probable outcome of the performance conditions, as computed in accordance with ASC 718, was \$1,605,152, \$716,964 and \$716,964 for each award, respectively.
+Assuming that the maximum level of performance will be achieved, and assuming the \$14.16 closing price of our shares on the date of grant, the value of such performance-vesting restricted stock unit awards is \$2,407,742, \$1,075,446 and \$1,075,446, respectively.
+These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the named executive officers. - (2) The options granted in 2019 to Dr. Mates, Mr. Hineline, Mr. Halstead, Dr. Satlin and Mr. Neumann were for such named executive officers' performance in 2018.
+The options granted in 2018 to Dr. Mates, Mr. Hineline and Mr. Halstead were for such named executive officers' performance in 2017.
+The options granted in 2017 to Dr. Mates, Mr. Hineline and Mr. Halstead were for each named executive officer's performance in 2016.
 Dr. Satlin became employed by the Company on November 13, 2017 and was granted options in connection with the commencement of his employment.
-The options granted in 2016 to Dr. Mates, Mr. Hineline, Mr. Halstead and Dr. Vanover were for each named executive officer's performance in 2015.
-Dr. Davis became employed by the Company on November 4, 2015 and was granted options in connection with the commencement of his employment and options to purchase shares of common stock on January 2, 2015 in recognition of his prior services.
-These amounts represent the aggregate grant date fair value of the option awards granted to our named executive officers, computed in
+These amounts represent the aggregate grant date fair value of the option awards granted to our named executive officers, computed in accordance with ASC 718, using the Black-Scholes option-pricing model and excluding the effect of estimated forfeitures.
+See Note 5 to our consolidated audited financial statements for the year ended December 31, 2019 included in our Annual Report on Form 10-K for the year ended December 31, 2019 for details as to

-- accordance with ASC 718, using the Black-Scholes option-pricing model and excluding the effect of estimated forfeitures.
-See Note 4 to our audited financial statements for the fiscal year ended December 31, 2017 included in our Annual Report on Form 10-K for details as to the assumptions used to calculate the fair value of the option awards.
-See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K. - (3) For the fiscal years ended December 31, 2017, consists of \$792 for Dr. Mates, \$792 for Mr. Hineline, \$120 for Mr. Halstead, \$1,524 for Dr. Davis and \$66 for Dr. Satlin in life insurance premiums we paid for a term life insurance policy to benefit the named executive officer with a face value of \$150,000, and the balance in matching contributions under our 401(k) plan. - (4) Dr. Davis became employed by the Company on November 4, 2015. - (5) Dr. Davis received a bonus of \$160,000 for his performance as a consultant during the fiscal year ended December 31, 2015. - (6) Dr. Satlin became employed by the Company on November 13, 2017. - (7) Dr. Satlin received a bonus of \$100,000 in connection with the commencement of his employment.
+- the assumptions used to calculate the fair value of the option awards.
+See also our discussion of stock-based compensation under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" in our Annual Report on Form 10-K for the year ended December 2019. - (3) For the fiscal year ended December 31, 2019, consists of \$3,861 for Dr. Mates, \$1,848 for Mr. Hineline, \$470 for Mr. Halstead, \$2,532 for Dr. Satlin, and \$1,367 for Mr. Neumann in life insurance premiums we paid for a term life insurance policy to benefit the named executive officer with a face value of \$150,000, \$120,183 in payments or reimbursements for living expenses Mr. Neumann incurred in connection with his commencement of employment with the Company, and the balance in matching contributions under our 401(k) plan. - (4) Mr. Neumann became employed by the Company on October 15, 2018.

-2017 Fiscal Year Grants of Plan-Based Awards
+2019 Fiscal Year Grants of Plan-Based Awards